directus-labs/guest-authoring/directus-extension/directus-README.md

 ### Installing Cheerio npm package

 - Cheerio: Cheerio is an npm package used for manipulating data.Cheerio does not provide a visua rendering, apply CSS, load external resources, execute Javascript which is common for Single Page Application(SPA).
 This makes Cheerio much, much faster that other solutions.
 Some of the amazing features of cheerio includes:

 1. Familiar syntax: Cheerio implements a subset of core jQuery.
 Cheerio removes all the DOM inconsistencies and browser cruft from the jQuery library, revealing its truly gorgeous API.

 2. Blazingly fast: Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.

 3. Incredibly flexible: Cheerio wraps around parse5 parser and can optionally use @FB55's forgiving htmlparser2.
 Cheerio can parse nearly any HTML or XML document.

+- Playwright: Playwright just like cheerio is an npm package and an open-source automation library for browser testing and web scraping.
+It was developed by Microsoft aand has become a popular automation library for web developers.
+Playwright provides the ability to automate browser tasks in Chromium, Firefox and WebKit with a single API.

 ```bash=
 npm i playwright cheerio